Livingsta shares her positive experience in business administration, customer service, and education.

 Correct Tone and Use of Professional Language in Minutes

 While writing, the writer’s tone is very important, as this conveys a message and shows the attitude or emotion towards the subject from the writer and has an effect on the reader.
 The appropriate tones used depend on who the audience is and also depends on the information written.

 Minutes are professional documents which are not only viewed by internal people but can be viewed by anyone outside of the organisation even if it was an internal meeting when legal matters are involved.
 So it is important to write them down in a professional manner using the correct professional / formal tone and language.
 Also, make sure that the document has short and clear sentences that stick to the point and use simple words that are easy to understand.

 Minutes should be written in the past tense as they are about a meeting or discussion that took place in the past.
 Use passive voice where you can while writing down minutes, as this will eliminate the use of any individual’s name, but using just the passive voice will make no sense and make understanding difficult.
 So always use a mix of active and passive voice sentences while writing down the minutes.

 Use phrases or words like, “were concerned”, “the director highlighted”, “the board explained”, “the chief executive requested”, “expressed concern about”, “suggested to the meeting”, “raised the issue of”, etc. The next point to note is to check for spelling, grammar and punctuation.
 Do not rely solely on spell and grammar check on your document editor.
 It is best to manually read the minutes after you have drafted them and also get another person to read and feedback.

 I hope this has been of some help to you.
 Thank you for reading.
-Please do not hesitate to contact me with any queries or any feedback relative to this hub.
-If you feel that it does not cover the relevant topics, please feedback!
+Please do not hesitate to contact me with any queries or feedback relative to this hub.
+If you feel that it does not cover the relevant topics, please provide feedback!

 Akorfa on September 05, 2020: